Methylprednisolone use while Breastfeeding

 Summary of Use during Lactation

 Limited information indicates that maternal doses of methylprednisolone up to 8 mg daily produce low levels in milk and would not be expected to cause any adverse effects in breastfed infants.
-With high maternal doses, especially intravenous doses, avoiding breastfeeding for 3 to 4 hours after a dose should decrease the dose received by the infant.
-However, this maneuver is probably not necessary.
+With high maternal doses, especially intravenous doses as in multiple sclerosis relapse or monthly therap, avoiding breastfeeding during the infusion and for 4 to 48 hours after a dose is recommended by various sources.
+However, this maneuver is not necessary for low doses.
 Local injections, such as for tendinitis, would not be expected to cause any adverse effects in breastfed infants, but might occasionally cause temporary loss of milk supply.

 Effects in Breastfed Infants